StuartHarris/slides/rust_nation_2023/slides.md

 ---
 # The crux of Crux

-* experimental, but usable today
+* a lightweight runtime
-* infrastructure for headless, multi-platform apps with shared behaviour
+  * for headless, multi-platform apps with shared behaviour
   * for better testability
   * for higher code and behaviour reuse
   * for better safety and security
-* and more joy from better tools
+  * and more *joy* from better tools

 ---
 # What does a Crux app look like?